RedHatQE/navmazing/README.rst

 Advanced Usage
 --------------

 navmazing also allows parameters to be passed at the navigate call.
 This means you can allow for some level of dynamic nature or choice in your navigation destinations.
-Let's say for example you have a step that usually works one way, but there are certain times when you need to overide that behaviour and make it work a different way.
+Let's say for example you have a step that usually works one way, but there are certain times when you need to override that behaviour and make it work a different way.

 .. code-block:: python